Skip to content

 D) Only keeps the most recent entries

-Question 3: Why are certain tools marked as non-cacheable in the optimization system?
+Question 3: Why are certain data processing tools marked as non-cacheable in the optimization system?

 A) They consume too much memory

-B) They have side effects or time-dependent results
+B) They have side effects, time-dependent results, or modify data state

 C) They execute too slowly